hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

    with other clusters in the same region/zone also choosing to use the auto generation option.

+* `temp_bucket` - (Optional) The Cloud Storage temp bucket used to store ephemeral cluster and jobs data, such as Spark and MapReduce history files.
+   Note: If you don't explicitly specify a `temp_bucket` then GCP will auto create / assign one for you.

 * `gce_cluster_config` (Optional) Common config settings for resources of Google Compute Engine cluster instances, applicable to all instances in the cluster.
 Structure defined below.